muhmmad-ahmad-1/ai601-research-paper-recommender/README.md

 # Deployment
-Streamlit App is deployed at [ResearchXplore](https://huggingface.co/spaces/ehmadsaeed/ResearchXplore) Dockerization is complete but registring the image is taking time due to the heavy packages Details will be added in the GitHub repo
+Streamlit App is deployed at [ResearchXplore](https://huggingface.co/spaces/ehmadsaeed/ResearchXplore)

+Dockerization is complete, but registering the image is taking time due to the heavy packages

+Details will be added in the GitHub repo